Hari-Prasath-M91/Property-Management-System/README.md

 ## Running the Project

-There are two steps to get your system up and running:
+There are two steps to get the website up and running:

 ### 1. Initialize the Database (One-time Setup)
 ```bash